karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ## Prerequisites

-### Install or Check Docker on the Remote Server
+### Option 1: Run Jenkins as a Docker Container

 - [x] Task 1: Install Docker (if not already installed)
+  - **Check if Docker is installed:**
     - SSH into the remote server.
+    - Run the following command to check if Docker is already installed:

+      ```bash
+      docker --version
+      ```

+    - If Docker is installed, the command will display the Docker version.
+Proceed to Task 2.
+    - If Docker is not installed, continue with the installation steps.

   - **Set up Docker's apt repository:**
     - Add Docker's official GPG key: